-Ibaraki Prefecture is famous for its many plum trees, and the Mito Plum Festival at Kairakuen celebrates their pink and white blooms.
-Running from late February to the end of March and proclaiming the coming of spring, this is one of eastern Japan's biggest festivals.
+Mito is famous for its many plum trees, and the Mito Plum Blossom Festival at Kairakuen celebrates their pink and white blooms.
+Running from late February to late March and proclaiming the coming of spring, this is one of eastern Japan's biggest festivals.

-- The illumination at night for about two weeks during the festival
+- The illumination at night during the Plum Blossom Festival

 How to Get There

-Take the JR Joban Line from Shinagawa or Ueno Station to Mito Station.
-From Mito Station, it's a 30-minute walk along the edge of Lake Senba to Kairakuen Garden.
+Take the JR Joban Line from Shinagawa, Tokyo or Ueno Station to Mito Station.
+From Mito Station, it's a 30-minute walk along the edge of Lake Senba or a 20 minute bus ride to Kairakuen Garden.